Below is some information about the projects with which I have been involved.

 - a paper on the impact of jazz festivals, submitted to the Jazz Research Journal in Feb 2016.

-This is a wonderful project on which to work – I have been obsessed by festivals from an early age, so to get to think about festivals all day long is a real privilege!
+This was a wonderful project on which to work – I have been obsessed by festivals from an early age, so to get to think about festivals all day long was a real privilege!

 Live Music Exchange